 |Dr. Eggman/Dr. Robotnik|

-The computer follows all the same rules as human players, so will collect rings, run through emblems and make use of doors and accelerators (if doing so offers a shortcut).
-Computer-controlled Robotnik or Eggman Robo will fire at opponents which are close by, but will not actively hunt down other players.
-The computer also has no interest in collecting emeralds or tokens.
+The computer follows all the same rules as human players, and so will collect Rings, run through Item Panels and make use of doors and accelerators (if doing so offers a shortcut).
+Computer-controlled Eggman or Eggman Robo will fire at opponents which are close by, but will not actively hunt down other players.
+The computer also has no interest in collecting Emeralds or Tokens.